PDM4AR/exercises/docs/08-final22.md

 ### Suggestions

 **Planning vs Control rate**
-The simulator performs steps at 10Hz.
+The simulator performs steps at 10 _Hz_.
-While the agent is expected to provide commands every $0.1s$, the (re-)planning rate can probably be lower.
+While the agent is expected to provide commands every 0.1 _s_, the (re-)planning rate can probably be lower.
 Consider decoupling the planning and control rate for better performance overall.

 **Early development**: